sowcow/blog/content/posts/hugo.md

 Dreamy pace and enjoyable 3D experience.

-I think it's peak 3D experience -- it's high quality and balanced despite certain sadness aspect.
+I think it's peak 3D experience -- it's high quality and balanced regardless of certain sadness aspect.
 Conceptually it's a gift of perspective at the cinema medium.

 After Hugo and A Trip to the Moon I checked some books and got some cinema-related impossible dreams.